 It’s no secret: in any business, relationships are gold.

 In e-commerce, building long-lasting, reliable supplier relationships bring many opportunities like good prices, better stock availabilities, and even sometimes buybacks.
-Therefore, any e-commerce manager should always be aiming improvements in her/his company’s supplier relationships to yield all these opportunities at stake.
+Therefore, any e-commerce manager should always be aiming for improvements in her/his company’s supplier relationships to yield all these opportunities at stake.

-Here, we are focussing on the most common model of e-commerce, where merchants basically purchase products from various wholesalers (suppliers), and retail them to consumers by adding the desired margins on top of the wholesale price.
-In this model, there is the unavoidable dependence of merchants on the suppliers – either the manufacturer of the product, or the distributor – regarding the payment terms, costs or availabilities.
+Here, we are focussing on the most common model of e-commerce, where merchants basically purchase products from various wholesalers (suppliers) and retail them to consumers by adding the desired margins on top of the wholesale price.
+In this model, there is the unavoidable dependence of merchants on the suppliers – either the manufacturer of the product or the distributor – regarding the payment terms, costs or availabilities.